cftrebor/capstone-project/README.md

 * __Cleaning the data__

 	The datasets used for this project did not include duplicate values that had to be handled.
 Missing values were the biggest problem with the data.
-To handle the missing values a function was created to default these values with respect to the dtype of the pandas column.
+To handle the missing values (NaN) code was written to default these missing values based on the data type of each pandas dataframe column.
 Date columns defaulted to 0001-01-01, strings and objects were defaulted to a space character, and float and integer columns defaulted to -1.

 	All datasets included records from all over the world not just the United States.
-All non-US records were removed from the datasets and the New York City specific records were removed from the cases and death data as these numbers were included in the New York state data.
-The Bing search data did not include a state abbreviation column so this column was created and the data populated by using a state abbreviation dictionary defined in the ETL code.
+All non-US records were removed from the datasets and the Washington DC and New York City specific records were removed from these data sources as these numbers were included in the higher level state data.
+The Bing search data did not include a state abbreviation column so this column was created and the apropriate value populated by using a state abbreviation dictionary defined in the ETL code.
 This state abbreviation addition allows joining the Bing search data to other database tables that include this information.

+	Other data related issues rooted from date formats being different and this was handled by specifying the appropriate format in the copy command when populating the Redshift staging tables from the s3 datasets

 ## Step 3: Define data model

-Date and location values are utilized to relate the data records from the disparate COVID-19 datasources.

-__Data pipeline steps:__
+### Conceptual data model:
+The dimensions for this data model are vaccination data, case and death data, and Bing search data.
+Date and location values were the only values common to all COVID-19 datasets, all other values included in each dataset were specific to that dimension and did not exist in another dimension.
+The fact table is populated by using date and location values from all three dimension tables then loading the joined data into the __covid_fact__ table.

+* __Dimension tables:__ vaccine_dim, cases_deaths_dim, bing_dim

+* __Fact table:__		covid_fact

+### Pipeline steps:
+The datasets are cleansed and processed locally using Pandas dataframes.
+Once the Pandas dataframes are clean and fully processed to only include relevant data, the dataframe is saved to a csv file with a pipe character (|) as a delimiter since the Bing search query values included commas.
+These csv files are uploaded to s3 then copied into the respective Redshift table using the COPY command.
+Once the staging tables are loaded using the COPY command, SQL is run in order to populate the dimension and fact tables.

+## Step 4: Run ETL to model data

+### Data pipeline steps:

 __Note:__ All Python scripts save output to a log file in __logs__ directory __except__ upload_datasets_to_s3 which prints output to the screen.